glossary

 Overall Attitude

 We adopt a balanced approach to risk-taking.
-While aiming for competitive returns, we prioritize protecting our members’ assets and ensuring long-term sustainability.
+While aiming for competitive returns, we prioritise protecting our members’ assets and ensuring long-term sustainability.

 Risk Categories and Tolerance

 Investment Risk: We have a moderate appetite for investment risk.
-Our diversified portfolio strategy aims to optimize returns while mitigating undue exposure to market volatility.
+Our diversified portfolio strategy aims to optimise returns while mitigating undue exposure to market volatility.

 Operational Risk: We have a low appetite for operational risk.
 Robust internal controls and procedures are in place to ensure efficient and secure operations.